-To help marketeers navigate their way around creative services, we’ve drawn up a what’s what of the three key strategies your brand will need, so that in your next board meeting, you can do more than nod along.
+To help marketers navigate their way around creative services, we’ve drawn up a what’s what of the three key strategies your brand will need so that in your next board meeting, you can do more than nod along.
 Or better yet, get all three working in perfect harmony:

 ‘Brand’ is one of the most widely-used [and chronically misunderstood] words in our day-to-day language.
 What the word means to me, can differ from that of another seasoned marketeer, and that’s exactly why we’re here.
 The common denominator is considering your ‘brand’ your ultimate form of differentiation.

 Your brand strategy, above anything else, has to align with your business strategy.
 Why you started, who you are and where you’re going are all key questions that inform this stage of the process, and the strategy you arrive at will sum up what your brand stands for.
 It is your DNA, and subsequent personality – and will filter across every aspect of your business once it’s activated.

 At this stage in the game, look at your brand as its own person.
 What are its remarkable traits?
 What is its mission in life?
 What aspects of its character make it stand out from the crowd?
 It may seem a bit existential, and that’s exactly the point.
 Brand strategy is much bigger than your product or your logo, it’s articulating the emotional response you either provoke or want to provoke.